supercooperb/final-project/README.md

-## Easy Platformer
+## ZONE
-A one-level platforming game where you have to get to the goal!
+A difficult maze game where you have to get to the goal!

 ## Summary

-For the project, I used p5 to construct a platforming game.
-Using shapes and key commands, I rendered an entire level with rectangles and squares.
-The character moves left and right with the "A" and "D" keys.
-The goal is all the way at the bottom, and plays a congratulatory sound when reached.
+For the project, I used p5 to construct a mouse-controlled maze game.
+Using shapes and mouse commands, I rendered an entire level with rectangles and squares.
+The character moves in all directions with the mouse.
+When the mouse cursor hits a wall, the screen turns red and plays a beeping noise.
+When the player reaches the goal, a green square at the top right of the maze, the screen turns green and a ringing noise plays.

 ## Component Parts